illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 Finally, if the parent rotates, then the child will rotate about its parent’s axes, not its own axes (this will make more sense later).
 See the Unity [hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html) manual for more information.

-Set the position of the child sphere to be $$(2,0,0)$$, which is four units from the parent sphere on the X-axis.
+Set the position of the child sphere to be $$(2,0,0)$$, which is 4 units from the parent sphere on the X-axis.
 For why this is, think about the scaling of the parent sphere.

 ## Text